 we could have used a Power Value of 1 for both UPS, and MINSUPPLIES set to 1 too.
 These values are purely arbitrary, so you are free to use your own rules.
-Here, we have linked these values to the number of power supplies that each UPS is feeding (2) since this maps better to physical topology and allows to throw a third or fourth UPS into the mix without much headache.
+Here, we have linked these values to the number of power supplies that each UPS is feeding (2).